CAMPO'S STRATEGIC LOCATION PROMPTS

 THE EVENT AND EQUESTRIAN FACILITY

 The southern end of the Campo Valley is the county property acquired in 1950.
-On this property is the Ferguson House which is being renovated to be the headquarters of the Camp Lockett Event and Equestrian Facility.
-The grounds to the south of the house are where the event center will be located.
-Construction of the arenas and the parking area is currently in progress.
+On this property is the Ferguson House which is being renovated to be the headquarters of the Camp Lockett Event and Equestrian Facility and a museum for the Cavalry and Buffalo Soldiers.
+The grounds to the south of the house are where the event center is located.
+Construction of the arenas and the parking area is a process in progress.
 The area is rich in the history of cattle and horsemen who settled Campo and traversed both sides of the border in the early years.
 This outline of the area's early history was prepared so that you would understand how locals today wish to pay tribute to their past as we carry on the tradition of equestrian events and acknowledge the great heritage the horse and rider created in our early days as a nation.